Who should be City Council District 4's next representive? The candidates tell you who, why, and more

 For the 39-year-old Feamster, president of the southwest region for Nabholz Construction Corp., the campaign amplified his understanding of and appreciation for how culturally diverse the district is.

-And in case you're not sure who to vote for, the candidates are happy to explain what distinguishes them, and thus makes him or her the best choice.
+And for those who are not sure for whom to vote, each candidate is happy to explain what distinguishes him or her as the best choice.

-Feamster points to his deep roots in the city as a fifth-generation Tulsan.

 “I have significantly, far and away more experience being civically engaged and working on policies at the city level with the council for seven years,” she said.
 “I have been doing that work; I’ve gotten results.”